 - Physical Touch

-Of course, everyone loves most of these, but there is generally one or two that a person really responds to.
-Once you get to know a person’s love language, it becomes easy to show them you care in a way that they actually FEEL it.
+Of course, everyone enjoys all of these, but there is generally one or two that a person really responds to.
+Use the quiz at the beginning of the article to find your own love language.
+Once you understand the processes, it becomes easy to determine someone else’s.
+Knowing people’s primary love languages makes it much easier to show them you care in a way that they actually percieve it.

 Giving Thoughtful Gifts 101